 RSF says the former president oversaw a "climate of terror" for the media.

 Officials have said they will change draconian Jammeh-era media laws and create new outlets, including private TV stations.

-State-run Radio Gambia broadcasts tightly-controlled news, which is relayed by private radio stations.
-Radio France Internationale is available on FM.
+State-run Radio Gambia is on the air alongside private stations.
+Radio France Internationale broadcasts on FM in Banjul.